5 The Uniform Distribution

 Recall: the moment-generating function, or mgf, is a means by which to encapsulate information about a probability distribution.
 When it exists, the mgf is given by \(E[e^{tX}]\).
 If \(Y = \sum_{i=1}^n a_iX_i\), then \(m_Y(t) = m_{X_1}(a_1t) m_{X_2}(a_2t) \cdots m_{X_n}(a_nt)\); if we can identify \(m_Y(t)\) os the mgf for a known family of distributions, then we can immediately identify the distribution of \(Y\) and the parameters of that distribution.

-The mgf for the uniform distribution is \[\begin{align*} m_X(t) = E[e^{tX}] &= \int_a^b \frac{e^{tx}}{b-a} dx \\ &= \frac{1}{b-a} \left. \frac{1}{t}e^{tx} \right|_a^b \\ &= \frac{e^{tb}-e^{ta}}{t(b-a)} \,. \end{align*}\] The mgf for the sum \(Y = \sum_{i=1}^n X_i\) is thus \[ m_Y(t) = \prod_{i=1}^n m_{X_i}(t) = \left( \frac{e^{tb}-e^{ta}}{t(b-a)} \right)^n \,. \] This expression does not simplify such that we recognize the distribution of \(Y\).
+The moment-generating function for the uniform distribution is \[\begin{align*} m_X(t) = E[e^{tX}] &= \int_a^b \frac{e^{tx}}{b-a} dx = \frac{1}{b-a} \left. \frac{1}{t}e^{tx} \right|_a^b = \frac{e^{tb}-e^{ta}}{t(b-a)} \,, \end{align*}\] thus the mgf for the sum \(Y = \sum_{i=1}^n X_i\) is \[ m_Y(t) = \prod_{i=1}^n m_{X_i}(t) = \left( \frac{e^{tb}-e^{ta}}{t(b-a)} \right)^n \,. \] This expression does not simplify such that we recognize the distribution of \(Y\).
 If \(a = 0\) and \(b = 1\), it turns out that the mgf does take on the form of that for an Irwin-Hall distribution.
 An Irwin-Hall random variable converges in distribution to a normal random variable as \(n \rightarrow \infty\).

-We are placed in a similar situation if we look at the sample mean \(\bar{X} = Y/n\): \[ m_{\bar{X}}(t) = \prod_{i=1}^n m_{X_i}\left(\frac{t}{n}\right) = \left( \frac{n(e^{tb/n}-e^{ta/n})}{t(b-a)} \right)^n \,. \] If \(a = 0\) and \(b = 1\), \(\bar{X}\) is sampled from the Bates distribution.
+We find ourselves in a similar situation if we look at the sample mean \(\bar{X} = Y/n\): \[ m_{\bar{X}}(t) = \prod_{i=1}^n m_{X_i}\left(\frac{t}{n}\right) = \left( \frac{n(e^{tb/n}-e^{ta/n})}{t(b-a)} \right)^n \,. \] If \(a = 0\) and \(b = 1\), \(\bar{X}\) is sampled from a Bates distribution.
 A Bates random variable converges in distribution to a normal random variable as \(n \rightarrow \infty\).
 For all other combinations of \(a\) and \(b\), we cannot write down a specific functional form for the sampling distribution of \(\bar{X}\) and thus we would have to perform simulations to test hypotheses, etc. (However, we note that because statistical inference for a uniform distribution involves determining the lower and/or upper bounds, we can utilize order statistics for inference instead of \(\bar{X}\).
 See the next section below.)

 5.2.1 The Moment-Generating Function for a Discrete Uniform Distribution

 The mgf for a discrete uniform random variable is \[ E[e^{tX}] = \sum_{x=a}^b e^{tx} p_X(x) = \frac{1}{n} \sum_{x=a}^b e^{tx} \,. \] We cannot say anything further without making an assumption.
 If we say that \(x \in [a,a+1,\ldots,b-1,b]\), i.e., that there are integer steps between the probability masses, then \[ E[e^{tX}] = \frac{1}{n} \sum_{x=a}^b e^{tx} = \frac{1}{n}e^{ta} \left( 1 + e^{t(a+1)} + \cdots + e^{t(b-a)} \right) \,. \] If \(t\) is negative, then we can make use of a geometric sum: \[ 1 + e^t + \cdots = \frac{1}{1-e^t} = \underbrace{1 + \cdots + e^{t(b-a)}}_{} + \underbrace{e^{t(b-a+1)} + \cdots}_{} \,, \] where the first underbraced quantity is what appears above in the expected value.
-Thus we can rearrange terms and write \[\begin{align*} 1 + e^{t(a+1)} + \cdots + e^{t(b-a)} &= \frac{1}{1-e^t} - \left( e^{t(b-a+1)} + \cdots \right) \\ &= \frac{1}{1-e^t} - e^{t(b-a+1)}\left(1 + e^t + \cdots\right) \\ &= \frac{1}{1-e^t} - \frac{e^{t(b-a+1)}}{1-e^t} = \frac{1-e^{t(b-a+1)}}{1-e^t} \,. \end{align*}\] Putting everything together, we find that \[ m_X(t) = \frac{1}{n}e^{ta} \frac{1-e^{t(b-a+1)}}{1-e^t} = \frac{e^{ta}-e^t(b+1)}{n(1-e^t)} \,. \] This is the usual form of the mgf presented for the discrete uniform distribution, but again, this is only valid if the masses are separated by one unit: \(x \in [a,a+1,\ldots,b-1,b]\).
+Thus we can rearrange terms and write \[\begin{align*} 1 + e^{t(a+1)} + \cdots + e^{t(b-a)} &= \frac{1}{1-e^t} - \left( e^{t(b-a+1)} + \cdots \right) \\ &= \frac{1}{1-e^t} - e^{t(b-a+1)}\left(1 + e^t + \cdots\right) \\ &= \frac{1}{1-e^t} - \frac{e^{t(b-a+1)}}{1-e^t} = \frac{1-e^{t(b-a+1)}}{1-e^t} \,. \end{align*}\] Putting everything together, we find that \[ m_X(t) = \frac{1}{n}e^{ta} \frac{1-e^{t(b-a+1)}}{1-e^t} = \frac{e^{ta}-e^{t(b+1)}}{n(1-e^t)} \,. \] This is the usual form of the mgf presented for the discrete uniform distribution, but again, this is only valid if the masses are separated by one unit: \(x \in [a,a+1,\ldots,b-1,b]\).

 5.3 Sufficient Statistics and the Minimum Variance Unbiased Estimator

 Recall: a sufficient statistic for a population parameter \(\theta\) captures all information about \(\theta\) contained in a data sample; no additional statistic will provide more information about \(\theta\).
-Sufficient statistics are not unique: functions of sufficient statistics are themselves sufficient statistics.
+Sufficient statistics are not unique: one-to-one functions of sufficient statistics are themselves sufficient statistics.

 Before we discuss sufficient statistics in the context of the uniform distribution, it is useful to (re-)introduce the indicator function.
 This function, mentioned briefly in Chapter 1, takes on the value 1 if a specified condition is met and 0 otherwise.
 For instance, \[ \mathbb{I}_{x_i \in [0,1]} = \left\{ \begin{array}{cl} 1 & x_i \in [0,1] \\ 0 & \mbox{otherwise} \end{array} \right. \,. \] One use for the indicator function is to, well, indicate the domain of a pmf or pdf.
 For instance, we can write \[ f_X(x) = \left\{ \begin{array}{ll} e^{-x} & x \geq 0 \\ 0 & \mbox{otherwise} \end{array} \right. \] to express that the exponential distribution with rate \(\beta = 1\) is defined within the domain \(x \in [0,\infty)\), or, equivalently, we can write \[ f_X(x) = e^{-x} \mathbb{I}_{x \in [0,\infty)} \,. \] The latter form expresses the same information in a more condensed fashion.